 Emergency Responder’s Resource Management Tool

-A system whereby emergency response personnel could effectively manage relief package delivery to households affected by flood disasters in Lake County Indiana was desired.
-One of the essential components required of the system was a means to visualize disaster affected areas, package delivery points, and optimized routes for package delivery.
-Additionally, a secondary system for calculating optimized routes on a supercomputing cluster and a method of transferring data sets to and from the visualization component was needed.
+A system is needed to help emergency response personnel manage relief package delivery to affected households.
+A means to visualize disaster affected areas, package delivery points, optimized routes for package delivery, and a secondary system for calculating optimized routes on a supercomputing cluster and a method of transferring data sets to and from the visualization component is needed.